- Getting Around

 Public Wi-Fi is inherently insecure – so be cautious.

 I Wouldn’t Go There

 Protect your device and yourself from outside intruders.
 Ensure any device that you connect to an open network is uptodate with the latest anti-malware and security software.
-Some good examples would be zonealarm (firewall), Norton or McCaffee (anti-virus) and Malwarebytes.
+Some good examples are zonealarm (firewall), Norton or McCaffee (anti-virus) and Malwarebytes.

 You Don’t Have to Share

 You may share your music library, printers or files, or even allow remote login from other computers on your Wi-Fi network in the privacy of your own home.
 Unless you disable these settings before connecting to a public Wi-Fi network, anyone else in the vicinity may be able to hack into your PC.

 Your smart phone or tablet may be set to automatically connect to any available Wi-Fi hotspot, a setting that can seriously endanger your privacy.
 Not only will this allow your device to connect to public networks without your express permission, you may also be automatically connecting to malicious networks set up specifically to steal your information.